 Jesus often used farming analogies to relate to the people around Him.
 The harvest is an important time.
 As He talks to the disciples about being fishers of men and sowing and reaping, they didn’t always understand but the message sunk in eventually.
 Sometimes he clearly explained his parables as he did to the apostles about the parable of the good soil.
 In this post we discuss what Jesus said after His encounter with the Samaritan woman at the well.
 It’s time for the harvest.

-Continue reading “It’s Harvest Time”Tag: chosen
+Continue reading “It’s Harvest Time”Come to Dinner

 Jesus told a few different parables about someone inviting his friends to dinner.
 One was about those you would expect to go, but they made excuses, so others are invited.
 One was about a person’s pride who finds the best seats in the house until being humbled.
 One is about people making light of the wedding and even some being hostile towards those inviting them, and not being prepared for the wedding.
 So what is Jesus talking about in these three parables?
 Let’s discuss them.